Introduction to Matlab Stacked Bars

 - We use Stacked Bar Graphs to represent a larger category by dividing it into smaller categories.

-- ‘Bar’ function is used along with the argument ‘stacked’ to create Stacked bar graphs.
+- ‘Bar’ function and the argument ‘stacked’ function are used to create Stacked bar graphs.

 - The input for the Bar function is a matrix with its rows representing the number of bars and columns representing the number of segments in each bar.